Grounds for Hope: Hashem’s Kindness

 Sources

 The Sefer HaIkkarim teaches that hope rooted in Hashem’s kindness is the highest and most praiseworthy kind of hope.
-However, a person may not feel fully confident that Hashem will give them everything their heart desires.
+Yet a person may not always feel confident that Hashem will grant their heart’s desire.
 Why?
-Because they believe they are unworthy of receiving such kindness as a free gift.
-They assume Hashem might not want to fulfill their request—and that doubt weakens their hope.
+Because they feel unworthy of receiving such kindness as a free gift.
+They may think that Hashem might withhold it—and that doubt weakens their hope.

-But when hope is incomplete, says the Sefer HaIkkarim, it is not considered real hope.
-True hope must be whole and unwavering.
-If a person truly places their full trust in Hashem’s kindness, without hesitation, then Hashem will never withhold His chessed.
-He wants to give to those who hope in Him.
+But when hope is incomplete, says the Sefer HaIkkarim, it is not considered true hope.
+Real hope must be whole and unwavering.
+If a person truly places full trust in Hashem’s kindness, without hesitation, then Hashem will never withhold His chessed.
+He desires to give to those who hope in Him.

 See Quoted Source in Hebrew